ITER: Background

-Fusion aims to replicate the process that takes place in stars where the intense heat at the core fuses together nuclei and produces massive amounts of energy in the form of heat and light.
+Fusion aims to replicate the process that takes place in stars where the intense heat at the core fuses together nuclei and produces large amounts of energy in the form of heat and light.
 Harnessing fusion power in terrestrial conditions would provide sufficient energy to satisfy mounting demand, and to do so in a sustainable manner that has a relatively small impact on the environment.
 One gram of deuterium-tritium fuel mixture in the process of nuclear fusion produces 90,000-kilowatt hours of energy, or the equivalent of 11 tonnes of coal.

-Nuclear fusion uses a different approach to traditional nuclear energy.
+Nuclear fusion uses a different approach from traditional nuclear energy.
 Current nuclear power stations rely on nuclear fission with the nucleus of an atom being split to release energy.
 Nuclear fusion takes multiple nuclei and uses intense heat to fuse them together, a process that also releases energy.

 Nuclear fusion has many potential attractions.
 The fuel is relatively abundant or can be produced in a fusion reactor.
 After preliminary tests with deuterium, ITER will use a mix of deuterium-tritium for its fusion because of the combination's high energy potential and because this fusion reaction is the easiest to run.
-The first isotope, deuterium, can be extracted from seawater, which means it is a nearly inexhaustible resource.
+The first isotope, deuterium, can be extracted from seawater, from which it is a nearly inexhaustible resource.
 The second isotope, tritium, only occurs in trace amounts in nature and the estimated world's supply (mainly produced by the heavy-water CANDU fission reactors) is just 20 kilograms per year, insufficient for power plants.
 ITER will be testing tritium breeding blanket technology that would allow a future fusion reactor to create its own tritium and thus be self-sufficient.
 Furthermore, a fusion reactor would produce virtually no CO2 emissions or atmospheric pollutants, there would be no chance of a meltdown, and its radioactive waste products would mostly be very short-lived compared to those produced by conventional nuclear reactors (fission reactors).